microsoft/rushstack.io-website/pages/api/rush-lib.approvedpackagespolicy.md

 |  [ignoredNpmScopes](./rush-lib.approvedpackagespolicy.ignorednpmscopes.md) |  | <code>Set&lt;string&gt;</code> | A list of NPM package scopes that will be excluded from review (e.g. <code>@types</code>) |
 |  [nonbrowserApprovedPackages](./rush-lib.approvedpackagespolicy.nonbrowserapprovedpackages.md) |  | <code>ApprovedPackagesConfiguration</code> | Packages approved for usage everywhere \*except\* in a web browser. |
 |  [reviewCategories](./rush-lib.approvedpackagespolicy.reviewcategories.md) |  | <code>Set&lt;string&gt;</code> | A list of category names that are valid for usage as the RushConfigurationProject.reviewCategory field.
 This array will never be undefined. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `ApprovedPackagesPolicy` class.